JakubW88/blog/app/themes/hugo-clarity/README.md

 ## Getting up and running

 Read the [prerequisites](#prerequisites) above and verify you're using the extended version of Hugo.
-There are at least two ways of quickly getting started with Hugo and the VMware Clarity theme:
+There are at least two ways of quickly getting started with Hugo and the VMware All4forCloud theme:

 ### Option 1 (recommended)